HOUSE LOCK REKEY

 LOCK REKEY PROCESS

 A lock rekey is usually a much quicker process than a lock replacement.
 Most door locks are of the pin tumbler variety.
 These locks have pins of varying lengths that are arranged in a specific order.
-This arragement will match the groves of a particular key shape.
+This arrangement will match the grooves of a particular key shape.
 A rekey involves changing these pins so that it matches a different key shape, which will make the old key inoperable.

 During the lock rekey process, the lock cylinder assembly is removed from the lock and disassembled so that the pins can be accessed.
-The old pins are then removed and discarded and the new pins are inserted.
+The old pins are then removed and discarded, and the new pins are inserted.
 The new pins will have a different arrangement that will coincide with a new key.

 WHY REKEY LOCKS?

 There are several reasons why you might want to rekey your locks.
 If you lost a set of keys to your home and you would like to make sure that nobody gains access to them and potentially your home, rekeying your locks will help alleviate that concern by essentially rendering those lost keys unusable.

 Another scenario that would warrant this type of service is if someone with access to your home keys should no longer have them.
 A lock rekey will not only cancel their keys to your home, but it will also save you the time and hassle of trying to retrieve those key copies.

 Rekeying your locks can also minimize the number of keys you carry around with you by rekeying all your locks to a single key.
 Having a single key for all your locks will not only reduce the amount of keys that you have to keep, but it will also save you time on searching for the right key when unlocking and locking your door.